 There are 15 or 16 different floating house parks on the Cheow Lan Lake in Khao Sok National Park.
 They function as remote islands on the fresh waters between the lime stone cliffs.
 Electricity is usually generated by diesel engines and solar panels.
 Supplies need to be transported by boat.
+Wi-Fi and mobile phone network are often not available.
+Many resorts offer their guests only a mattress on the floor instead of a real bed.
 So don’t expect too much luxury and relative high prices here.
 But its all worth it.

 The list with floating bungalows aka raft houses are clockwise from the Ratchaprapa dam.
-Here is a parking area and a pier from where most resorts pick up their guests by long tail boat.
+Here is a parking area, a souvenir shop, tourist information point and a pier from where most resorts pick up their guests by long tail boat.

 If you like to drink a nice fresh cup of coffee you probably also would like to do this when you are travelling.
 Many hotels will equip the room with a water cooker and some instant coffee.
 But if you want a more advanced cup of coffee you need to take a look at other devices: Travel Coffee Makers.